Jamaica–Van Wyck station: Station layout

 This underground station has two tracks and a 600 ft island platform.
 As planned, the island platform was to be 25 ft wide.
 The E stops here at all times.
+The next stop to the west is Kew Gardens–Union Turnpike on weekdays during the day and Briarwood at other times.
+The next stop to the east is Sutphin Boulevard–Archer Avenue–JFK Airport.
 As with other stations constructed as part of the Program for Action, the Jamaica–Van Wyck station contained technologically advanced features such as air-cooling, noise insulation, CCTV monitors, public announcement systems, electronic platform signage, and escalator and elevator entrances.
 This station has five escalators and two elevators.

 The track walls are mostly orange.
 The mezzanine is suspended above the Jamaica-bound track via heavy cables linked to the station roof.
 On the Manhattan-bound side, the station walls contain spaces for skylights to allow natural sunlight in, but they are currently covered over.

 North (railroad south) of the station, the tracks lead trains to the IND Queens Boulevard Line, where they either switch to the line's local or express tracks depending on the time of day.